 Thumb rule is, if you want to keep your WordPress website speed optimal at all times then you need to select a good web hosting.
 The speed of your Web hosting plays a crucial role on how quickly a page loads when a query is made and thus, to ensure that your audience enjoys a superior browsing experience, make sure that you have a reliable web host like SiteGround.

 # 2: Unnecessary Themes & Plugins Delete all unnecessary WordPress plugins and themes from your site and clear out spam comments and other junk media files from your media library.
-As the owner of a well-established web design company in Mumbai, I believe that this would ensure that your site is clutter-free and well-optimised.
+As the owner of a well-established web design company in Mumbai, I believe that this would ensure that your site is clutter-free and well-optimized.